loudoweb/kadabra-utils/README.md

 # kadabra-utils

 Set of utils for Haxe.
+Used mostly by libraries by same author.

 WIP